-CS 581: Theory of Computation James Hook Supplemental Homework
+CS 581: Theory of Computation James Hook Assignment 9 Due at the final class meeting.

 - 1. Argue that your favorite programming language is an Acceptable Programming System. - 2.
 In Kozen's text Theory of Computation he gives applications of the Recursion Theorem as Lecture 34.
 In that Lecture he gives an example of a self-printing program.
 Such programs are called "quines".
 I have adapted Kozen's quine for C to work on my computer as follows: